renardeinside/renardeinside/README.md

 # Ivan Trusov

-Passionate developer, mainly working on ✨Data✨ and ✨ML✨ topics.
+Passionate developer, mainly working on Data✨ and ✨ML topics.

 My favorite programming languages are Python, Scala, Go, and Rust.

 <!--
 **renardeinside/renardeinside** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.